Drug and Alcohol Policy

 The seminary considers a violation of the drug and alcohol policy serious and, subject to applicable law, will take the following appropriate actions itself in response to a violation:

 All employees of Westminster Theological Seminary must, as a condition of employment, abide by the terms of this policy, submit to drug and alcohol testing as requested, and report any conviction under a criminal drug statute for violations occurring on or off seminary premises while conducting seminary business.
-A report of a conviction must be made to Human Resources within five days after the conviction.
+A report of a conviction must be made to Campus Life within five days after the conviction.
 This requirement is mandated by the Drug-Free Workplace Act of 1988.

 Health Risks Associated with the Use of Illicit Drugs and Alcohol

 Please see the health risk information the following websites:

 Drug and Alcohol Abuse Education and Prevention Programs

 The seminary annually distributes to all students and employees information about the physical and psychological dangers of drug and alcohol abuse, as well as a summary of legal sanctions.
 If an employee recognizes a personal addiction or abuse problem, he or she is encouraged to use the seminary’s health insurance plans, as appropriate, to address his or her problem.
 Conscientious efforts to seek help for an alcohol or substance abuse problem will not be noted in personnel records.
 In addition, the confidential nature of the employee’s counseling and rehabilitation for drug and/or alcohol abuse will be preserved.
 The Christian Counseling & Educational Foundation (CCEF) is available to counsel and refer resources to anyone with need in this area.